FriskByBergen/RPiParticle/README.md

 ### Installation

+1. Install the required dependencies.
+The friskby_client is heavily based on git - and you must have installed that with:

+      sudo apt-get install git

+   before proceeding with the installation and configuration of the friskby client.

-1. Log in to the Raspberry PI and download the code with:
+2. Log in to the Raspberry PI and download the code with:

      cd /tmp